-A comfy rattan double-day bed in the middle of a tropical open plan home.
-Sounds of the village and temple, the privacy of draped netting at night, shared bathroom, kitchen and new friends.
+A comfy rattan double-day bed in the middle of a fabulous tropical open plan home.
+Sounds of the village and music from the temple, the privacy of draped netting at night, shared bathroom, lovely open kitchen and new friends to share the experience.

-"Sleep-Over" is available for one person (short term, 3 days minimum, one week maximum) and two people sometimes (short term negotiable).
+"Sleep-Over" is available for one person (short term, 3 days minimum, one week maximum, usually) and two people sometimes (short term negotiable).

 Next door one one side is a virgin bamboo field with animals grazing and a dirt path to the temple, behind is a Balinese village, with all the sounds of local living.

 The house is recycled - a traditionally shaped Indonesian "joglo" home, transported from Java and adapted to western use.
 It is a comfortable one bedroom home, with all of the owner's individual style and nick-nacks.
 Western-style living, tucked away in a traditional Balinese village and surrounded by lush tropical gardens.